jakefrancis/tetris-rewrite/README.md

 #### Desktop

-* Arrow Keys to move.
+* Left and Right Arrow Keys to move.
-* Space to Rotate.
+* Up Arrow key to Rotate.
 * C to hold piece.
+* Space for Hard Drop.
+* Down Arrow Key for Hard Drop

 #### Mobile